JNRowe/hubugs/README.rst

 ``gh_bugs`` requires Python_ v2.6 or above. ``gh_bugs``'s only mandatory
 dependencies outside of the standard library are argh_, github2_ and Jinja_.

-With Python 2.6 argparse_ is required, with 2.7 it is included in the standard library.

 If you would like coloured terminal output, then you will need termcolor_.

 Configuration